The BEST Valentine’s Heart Sugar Cookies are fun to make and extra tasty! Share these heart sugar cookies with your sweetheart!

 - I used almond extract instead of vanilla in this batch of frosting, but you can use whatever extract you want.

-- Processing the sugar in the food processor isn’t an absolute requirement but it sure does make a huge difference in texture- so if you skip this step the cookies will still taste delicious but not as delicious as they could
+- Processing the sugar in the food processor isn’t an absolute requirement but it sure does make a huge difference in texture- so if you skip this step the cookies will still taste delicious.

 - Depending on how cold the dough is, it might be hard to lift it off the parchment paper.
 If that’s the case just use scissors to cut parchment paper around the cookie and place cookie and parchment directly on baking sheet.